simbricks/simbricks/doc/user/orchestration.rst

 execution a *run* of the experiment.
 Each run produces its own output JSON file.
 The file name includes the number of the run.

-The number of runs can be specified when invoking the orchestration framework, see :ref:`sec-command-line`.
+The number of runs can be specified when invoking :simbricks-repo:`experiments/run.py </blob/main/experiments/run.py>`.
 When using simulator checkpointing, we use one run to boot the simulator and take the checkpoint, and a second one to carry out the actual experiment.
 This is the reason for two output JSON files being produced in this case.
 For more information, see :ref:`sec-checkpointing`.

 Component Simulators
 ====================